9 Can’t-Miss Things to Do in Anchorage, Alaska

 Courtesy of Visit Anchorage/Wayde Carroll

-Visit King Street Brewing, Double Shovel Cider Co., and other local breweries
+Visit King Street Brewing, Double Shovel Cider, and other local breweries

 Consider starting in the so-called Beermuda Triangle with either Anchorage Brewing Company, King Street Brewing Company, Turnagain Brewing, Cynosure Brewing, or Double Shovel Cider Co.—they’re all a quick walk or a short Uber away from each other.
 If you’re looking for both a designated driver and a master planner, “hop” on a Big Swig tour.
 The four-hour tour includes visits to three Anchorage-area breweries, a minimum of 14 samples, and some fortifying appetizers from Midnight Sun Brewing Co., Anchorage’s oldest brewery.

-Star the Reindeer taking a walk with its owner on Fourth Avenue.
+Star the Reindeer on green lawn with its owner on Fourth Avenue, with sod-roofed log cabin in background

-Star the Reindeer taking a walk with its owner on Fourth Avenue.
+Star the Reindeer takes a walk with its owner on Fourth Avenue.

 Courtesy of Visit Anchorage/Jack Bonney